NelsonSharma/topics/README.md

   * however, if the server crashes before that, then the new passwords will be lost
   * the in-memory login-db must be written back to `__login__.xlsx`
   * an admin user can do so by going to the `<ip>:<port>/dbw` url (dbw for db-write)
-  * this is to avoid restarting the server to persist changes to disk and also, we would like to avoid writing to disk frequently
+  * this is to avoid restarting the server to persist changes to disk

 * Refreshing/Updating download list
   * files can be placed inside the `__downloads__` folder to be shared
   * when the server is started, it prepares and stores a list of files available in the `__downloads__` folder
-  * however, if new files are added to `__downloads__` folder, they will not reflect immediately if the server is running
+  * however, if new files are added to `__downloads__` folder, they will not reflect if the server is running already
-  * it will be required to re-scan the `__downloads__` folder and rebuild the list
+  * it will be required to re-scan the `__downloads__` folder and rebuild the download-list
   * an admin user can do so by going to the `<ip>:<port>/ref` url
   * this is to avoid restarting the server to update the download list